moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/foreign-assets-erc20.md

 As presented in the [Native Cross-Chain Communication](/learn/framework/xcm){target=\_blank} article, appchains deployed through Tanssi can communicate and interoperate with any other appchain in the ecosystem.
 This multi-chain environment leads to a multi-asset world, where seamless transfer of assets, data, and value across different networks widens the possibilities to build use cases across diverse industries such as finance (DeFi), real-world assets (RWAs), and others.

 Foreign assets are tokens native to another blockchain, or, in other words, assets whose reserve chain is a different consensus system.
 Tanssi appchains can register foreign assets to enable their inflow.
-To do so, it is necessary to [establish an XCM channel](/learn/framework/xcm/#channel-registration){target=\_blank} with the other chain and then register one of its assets as a foreign asset.
+To do so, it is necessary to [establish an XCM channel](/learn/framework/xcm/#channel-registration){target=\_blank} with the other chain and then register one of its native assets as a foreign asset.
 Registered foreign assets behave in the same way as local ones.

 The [ERC-20 assets precompile](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/ERC20Instance.sol){target=\_blank} allows appchains based on the Tanssi EVM template to access any registered foreign asset through the standard ERC-20 interface.

-The address representing the ERC-20 contract is the following:
+The address representing the ERC-20 contract is formed with the first thirty-six positions (eighteen bytes) set to the maximum value and the the last four positions (two bytes) replaced with the hexadecimal representation of the registered asset identifier:

 ```text
 {{networks.dancebox.precompiles.foreign_assets_erc20}}
 ```

-Note that the last four positions (two bytes) must be replaced with the hexadecimal representation of the registered asset identifier.
-For example, for the asset whose ID is `1`, those four positions are `0001`, and for the asset with an ID of `10`, those four positions are `000A`.
+For example, for the asset whose ID is `1`, the last four positions must be replaced with `0001`, and for an asset with an ID of `10`, those four positions must be replaced with `000A`.

 ## Prerequisites {: #prerequisites }